Yakushiji temple [薬師寺]

 On the left hand, there is Saitô (西塔, West pagoda).

 There is huge Daikoudo (大講堂) behind Kondo.

 It was rebuilt in 2003, and the priests use it for the ceremonies.

 Some of the other buildings are designated as national treasures and important cultural properties.

 In the buildings, there are many important Buddha statues.

-By Kintestsu Kashihara Line, get off at Nishinokyo station.
+By Kintestsu Railway, get off at Nishinokyo station of Kashihara Line.